RolH1992/nvidia_updater_script/Readme.md

 # NVIDIA Driver Updater Script

-## Description
-This PowerShell script checks for the latest NVIDIA drivers on the official NVIDIA website, downloads the latest driver, and installs it automatically.
-Notifications are displayed for successful or failed operations.
+A PowerShell script designed to automatically check for the latest NVIDIA GPU drivers, download the newest version if available, and install it silently.
+This tool helps users keep their NVIDIA drivers up-to-date without the need to manually search for updates or navigate through the NVIDIA website.

 ## Features
 - Automatically checks for the latest NVIDIA drivers.